santoshHkumbar/postman_06_Cryptocurrency-Wallet_beeceptor/README.md

 # beeceptor APITESTING
 Validate all the requests present inside this link: https://app.beeceptor.com/mock-server/crypto-wallet-server
+ ## Spring Tool Suite
  ## Directory Structure
 Spring Tool Suite-package explores-postman_06_eva_04/ ├─ CryptocurrencyWallet/ ├─ CryptocurrencyWallet.java

-# This are Requests to be Validated using Postman and Rest Assured
+# This are Requests to be Validated Spring Tool Suite  useing Rest Assured
     Register a user and create their wallet.
     Login the user and generate a session token.
     Retrieve the wallet balance.